Hi, thanks for visiting my profile. I hope you like what you read.

 Many people on dating sites also mention the importance of shared values, and I am inclined to agree.
-I value friendship, honesty, compassion, freedom, knowledge, justice, and a healthy environment that includes space for wilderness.
+I value friendship, honesty, kindness, compassion, freedom, knowledge, reason, justice, and a healthy environment that includes space for wilderness.

 Your dog will love me.

 Now that I have just taken the POF personality profile, I should advise any potential dates that I think the test mis-interpreted several of my responses, resulting in a profile which I do not believe accurately reflects my personality.

 As others have correctly pointed out, most people prefer to transition from an online interaction to a real life one with a ‘first meet’ before there is anything as involved as a ‘first date’.
 Since no internet profile can convey the full spectrum of information that determines mutual attraction, I seek to encourage a large number of low-risk, minimal time and energy investments required, first in-person meetings.
 I think the standard has become 15 minutes over a beverage (coffee or beer -- I try to be adaptable), and I’m happy to travel to a neighbourhood convenient for you.